michaelb8/vagrant/README.md

 - Build (*optional*)
     - Creates a workspace
-    - Checkouts the repository
+    - Checkouts the repository from [DKE GitLab](https://gitlab.dke.univie.ac.at/explore)
     - Build the binaries with maven
     - Copy the WAR-files to the tomcat\webapps

 ## Execution
 - Browse to the checked-out directory
 - *vagrant up* starts up the virtual machine
-- *vagrant ssh* allows the SSH Login to the virtual machine
+- *vagrant ssh* allows the SSH Login for further adaptation to the virtual machine
-    - Further administration of the box in the command shell is possible
-    - Everything should be set up by the Vagrant scripts
 - *vagrant destroy* will delete the virtual machine